VirtoCommerce/vc-module-catalog/docs/catalog-search.md

 ### Select Filter

-The user can search for products using the 'Select filter' search. by selecting the filter, the system will return the search results based on the  specified by filter value.
+The user can search for products using the 'Select filter' search. by selecting the filter, the system will return the search results based on the specified filter.

 1. The user browses the Catalog Module
 1. The system will display the list of catalogs and the 'Search' pane on the top of the screen
 1. The user opens the 'Select filter' drop down and selects the filter he needs from the list of filters
-1. The system will return the results based on the specified filter value.
+1. The system will return the results based on the specified filter.

 ![Fig. Select filter](media/screen-select-filter.png)